gravity-ui/timeline/docs/docs.md

 ```

 ### [Ruler](./Ruler.md)
 Renders the time scale and labels on the timeline, handling time intervals and grid lines.
+Supports custom level labels for defining custom time granularity and formatting.

 ```typescript
 // Ruler configuration through viewConfiguration